 COVID-19 response: Hinton Training Centre booking requests and events

-The Hinton Training Centre is limiting booking requests for the period of March 22 to July 4, 2020 to ensure delivery of essential services such as wildfire management training and workshops.
+The Hinton Training Centre is limiting booking requests to ensure delivery of essential services such as wildfire management training and fire crew accommodations.

 For more information, visit COVID-19 info for Albertans.